d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 a principled and automated fashion :cite:`feurer-automlbook18a`, by framing it as a global optimization problem.
 The default objective is the error on a hold-out validation dataset, but could in principle be any other business metric.
-It can be combined with or constrained by secondary objectives (see :ref:'sec_hpo_advanced'), such as training time, inference time, or model complexity.
+It can be combined with or constrained by secondary objectives (see : numref:`sec_hpo_advanced`), such as training time, inference time, or model complexity.

 Recently, hyperparameter optimization has been extended to **neural architecture